thunderdust/Solaris/catalog.md

     4 different groups of user role get involved in this business model: administrators, sales, marketings, and accountants.
     [Administrators] Manager for the application and the firm.
 In a small-scaled company like this case, this role is taken by the CEO and/or sales managers.
 Number of users for this role ranges from 1 to 5.

-    [Sales] Formed by the employees of sales team  in the company.
+    [Sales Representatives] Formed by the employees of sales team  in the company.
 The most major group of users of this application, with a number which is approximately 30.

-    [Marketings] Formed by the employees from marketing department of this company.
+    [Marketing Executives] Formed by the employees from marketing department of this company.
 Number of users from this role could be about 5.

     [Accountants] Formed by the employees from accounting team.
 This group of users probably contains 1 or 2 people.